Introduction / History

-Due to the almost complete lack of ethnographic material available in Myanmar, most of what is known about the Khamti comes from India.
-One researcher there found that 'though the Khamti are Buddhists, they eat a variety of fish.
+One researcher there found that though the Khamti are Buddhists, they eat a variety of fish.
 They consume the meat of fowls, pigs, goats, bears, deer and tigers.
-Beef is a taboo.'
+Beef is a taboo.
 Khamti society is hierarchical, with the village chief at the top, followed by the Buddhist monks, the common people and the former slaves at the bottom.

-When a Khamti couple gets married, 'a mediator accompanies the groom's relatives (barring his parents) to the bride's house in a procession.
+When a Khamti couple gets married, a mediator accompanies the groom's relatives (barring his parents) to the bride's house in a procession.
 The groom's party offers a basket of dried fish and rice beer to the bride's parents.
 When the entertainment is over the mediator negotiates with the bride's father, whereupon he hands over his daughter to the groom's party.
-On its way back with the bride, the groom's party is stopped by the boys and girls of the village demanding a price for the bride.'

 Theravada Buddhism is the religion of almost every Khamti person.
 Each village has its own monastery, where proud parents send their sons to study the teachings of Buddha.
-In India, out of the 6,181 Khamti people surveyed in the 1981 census, 6,143 stated that they were Buddhist, 28 Hindu, two Muslim and two Christian, while six people did not state their religion.
+These peace-loving people make offerings of flowers and food.

-Few Khamti have any awareness of the Son of God who died that they may have eternal life.
+No matter where they live, few Khamti have any awareness of the son of God who died that they may have eternal life.